 As a result of the COVID-19 outbreak, we are running virtual online courses.
 These are run live by one of our tutors, and run over the same 2 day period as initially scheduled.
 For more information, see below, or ask us a question using the 'Contact Us' button.

 After registering for your chosen date, you will be emailed with a link to access the online classroom.
 The entire syllabus will be covered, and you will sit the exam online at the end of the second day.
 The tutor for your course will email you with further details closer to the date of your course.

 The video below shows an example of what our virtual classrooms look like.

-Project Management in Context; during which we differentiate projects from non-projects, explore programme and portfolio management, the influence of the business and political context on project success, the critical role of the sponsor in project success and support that can be provided by a project office.
+Here we differentiate projects from non-projects, explore programme and portfolio management and the influence of the business and political context on project success.

 We offer multiple options for payment;

 2. Payment via invoice.
 During checkout for your course, select 'Offline Payment'.
 You will then receive an invoice from which you can pay.
 If you wish to add a Purchase Order number to your order, please enter this when prompted at checkout.